aws-samples/amazon-managed-service-for-apache-flink-examples/java/WindowingSliding/README.md

 ### Pre-requisite
 1. Source and sink stream.
 2. Create subnets and security groups for the Flink application.
 If you are using private subnets , ensure that VPC endpoint for Kinesis is created.
-3. You have a user credential using which you can create CloudFormation stack from console or CLI.
+3. AWS user credential using which you can create CloudFormation stack from console or CLI.

 ### Build and deployment
-1. The steps below create stack with `./cloudformation/msf-kinesis-stream-windowing.yaml`.
+1. The steps below create stack using `./cloudformation/msf-kinesis-stream-windowing.yaml`.
 2. The script `deploy.sh` creates the stack using AWS CLI.
 Ensure that AWS CLI is configured and your user has permissions to create CloudFormation stack.
-3. Alternatively you can deploy using  `./cloudformation/msf-kinesis-stream-windowing.yaml` from Console and pass required parameters.
+3. Alternatively you can deploy from console using `./cloudformation/msf-kinesis-stream-windowing.yaml` and pass required parameters.
 4. Edit `deploy.sh` to modify  "Region and Network configuration" .
 Modify following configurations -
 * region= Deployment region
 * SecurityGroup= MSK Security Group.